Enrique Tarrio: Proud Boys

-Career

-After 2004, Tarrio relocated to a small town in North Florida to run a poultry farm.
-He later returned to Miami.
-He has also founded a security equipment installation firm and another providing GPS tracking for companies.
-Tarrio owns a Miami T-shirt business, known as the 1776 Shop, an online vendor for right-wing merchandise.
+In addition to his role with the Proud Boys, Tarrio owns a Miami T-shirt business, known as the 1776 Shop, an online vendor for right-wing merchandise.
 Slate described the 1776 Shop as a "freewheeling online emporium for far-right merch" that sells a range of Proud Boys gear including shirts stating "Pinochet did nothing wrong".

-Political views

 In regard to his views on extremist groups and ideologies, Tarrio has been quoted as saying, "I denounce white supremacy.
 I denounce anti-Semitism.
 I denounce racism.
 I denounce fascism.
 I denounce communism and any other -ism that is prejudiced towards people because of their race, religion, culture, tone of skin."
 In regard to his own ethnicity, he has said, "I'm pretty brown, I'm Cuban.
 There's nothing white supremacist about me."
+The Anti-Defamation League considers the Proud Boys to be misogynistic, Islamophobic, transphobic and anti-immigration, and goes on to state that some members support white supremacist and antisemitic ideologies, and engage with white supremacist groups.

-After Tarrio confronted and shouted expletives at House Speaker Nancy Pelosi in Coral Gables in late 2018, the chairman of the Miami-Dade Republican Party apologized and U.S. Senator Marco Rubio compared the disruptors to the "repudiation mobs Castro has long ago used in Cuba."
+After Tarrio confronted and shouted expletives at House Speaker Nancy Pelosi in Coral Gables in late 2018, the chairman of the Miami-Dade Republican Party apologized and US Senator Marco Rubio compared the disruptors to the "repudiation mobs Castro has long ago used in Cuba."

 In 2018, Twitter removed Tarrio's account, along with others related to the Proud Boys, citing how platform policy prohibited accounts related to violent extremist groups.
 The following year, Twitter detected and removed another account that Tarrio created to evade the suspension.

 Tarrio said he is a close friend of Roger Stone, a Trump ally who is a high-profile Proud Boys supporter.
 After Stone was arrested in January 2019, Tarrio appeared outside the courtroom in a shirt emblazoned with the message "Roger Stone did nothing wrong".
 The two appeared in a video together made on December 11, 2020, the day before a "Stop the Steal" rally where Tarrio stood on stage with Stone.
 On December 23, 2020, Trump pardoned Stone, whose prison sentence he had previously commuted.

 Tarrio began a run for Congress for Florida's 27th district in 2020, but withdrew before the Republican Party primary.
 In his campaign's responses to a Ballotpedia survey done in 2019, Tarrio listed criminal justice reform, protection of the Second Amendment, countering domestic terrorism, ending the war on drugs, free speech on digital platforms, and immigration reform among his priorities.